concept-not-found/react-emotion-flip/README.md

 ### `extractAdditionalDomFromTarget(element)`
 The function returns an object with additional data from the target dom element.
 This will be provided as `additionalTargetProperties` in the `keyframes` function.
 Default to return nothing.

+### `unmountAsSource`
+By default this option is `false`.
+When `false`, the Flip component will use mounted and rendered locations as the source.
+Enabling `unmountAsSource` will use the location at the time of `componentWillUnmount` as the source as well.
+Enabling this option will allow an animation start from middle of a running animation.
+The reason why this option is not enabled by default is because during `componentWillUnmount` the children might have been moved due to other components being unmounted at the same time.
+This will cause the source location to be incorrect and the animation will start from the wrong place.